avnishs17/anime_recommendation_system/README.md

 Go back to the Jenkins Dashboard and sign in again.

 # Now we need to write Dockerfile and Jenkinsfile we will use to build, push and deploy.
+# Also you need to manually goto Google Kubenertes Engine and create a cluster make sure to choose the region.
+In my jenkinsfile I am using '--zone' instead of '--region' becasue i created the cluster by choosing zone instead of region.
+You would also need to turn on Kubeneter engine api and other required api like compute engine api, container registry api, artifact registry api etc

 ## Project Dockerfile

 This `Dockerfile` is located in the root of your project and is used to build the application image.